turingschool/curriculum/source/projects/store_engine.markdown

 * Orders
   * At least 10 sample orders, with at least two at each stage of fulfillment (`pending`, `shipped`, etc)
 * Users
-  * Normal user with full name "Matt Yoho", email address "demoXX+matt@jumpstartlab.com", password of "password" and no display name
+  * Normal user with full name "Franklin Webber", email address "demoXX+franklin@jumpstartlab.com", password of "password" and no display name
   * Normal user with full name "Jeff", email address "demoXX+jeff@jumpstartlab.com", password of "password" and display name "j3"
-  * User with admin priviliges with full name "Chad Fowler", email address "demoXX+chad@jumpstartlab.com", password of "password", and display name "SaxPlayer"
+  * User with admin priviliges with full name "Steve Klabnik", email address "demoXX+steve@jumpstartlab.com", password of "password", and display name "SkrilleX"

 ### Submission Guidelines